ChilliCream/hotchocolate-docs/docs/dataloaders.md

 This, means that we reduced the roundtrips from our client to our server with GraphQL but multiplied the roundtrips between the data sources and the service layer.

-With _DataLoaders_ we can now centralise our person fetching and reduce the number of round trips to our data source.
+With _DataLoader_ we can now centralise our person fetching and reduce the number of round trips to our data source.

-In order to use _DataLoaders_ in with _HotChocolate_ we have to add the _DataLoader_ registry.
+In order to use _DataLoader_ with _HotChocolate_ we have to add the _DataLoader_ registry.
 The _DataLoader_ registry basically manages the data loader instances and interacts with the execution engine.

 ```csharp
 services.AddDataLoaderRegistry();